 - Employee misconduct: Employers can utilise digital forensics to examine employee wrongdoing such as data theft, unauthorised access to company networks, and violation of confidentiality.
 Employers can identify employees accountable for misconduct and take necessary disciplinary action by analysing digital evidence.

-- Litigation: In civil litigation, digital forensics can be used to obtain evidence connected to a wide range of legal challenges, including intellectual property disputes, breach of contract, and fraud.
+- Litigation: In civil litigation, digital forensics can be used to obtain evidence connected to a wide range of legal challenges.
+It also includes intellectual property disputes, breach of contract, and fraud.
 Lawyers can use digital evidence to assist them secure settlements and support their clients’ claims in court.

 - Incident response: Digital forensics can be used to analyse security issues like data breaches or network invasions and pinpoint the source of the assault.
 By analyzing digital evidence, incident response teams can develop a plan to contain the attack, remediate any damage, and prevent future incidents.